Where to Drink Wine in Every Northern Virginia County

 Hamrock’s Restaurant

 You can sit inside or outside at Hamrock’s Restaurant, which calls the historic Moore-McCandlish House its home.
-Offering lunch, dinner, and Sunday brunch, chef Bill Hamrock also designs nightly dinner specials.
+Offering lunch, dinner, and weekend brunch, chef Bill Hamrock also designs nightly dinner specials.
 3950 Chain Bridge Rd., Fairfax

 Idylwood Grill